rozanaim2026/user-service/README.md

 The service is containerized using Docker and deployed to Amazon ECS Fargate through a fully automated Jenkins CI/CD pipeline.

 ----

 <a id="service-responsibilities"></a>

-# 👤 Service Responsibilities
+# 🌐 Service Responsibilities

 The User Service is responsible for:

 - User Registration
-- User Login
+- User Authentication
-- JWT Authentication
+- JWT Token Generation
-- Password Encryption using bcrypt
+- Refresh Token Management
-- User Profile Management
+- User Authorization
 - Address Management
-- Authentication Middleware
-- REST API Endpoints
+- Admin User Operations
-- MySQL Database Integration
+- Amazon RDS Database Communication
-- Secure Authentication for Other Services

 ----